Mon, 27 Nov|

 The first walk at Emery Down on 14th October.
 The ancient trees of this wild woodland bears etchings from bygone times, witches, and intention setters.

-The third walk on the 13th November will be at Ibsley common.
+The second walk on the 13th November will be at Ibsley common.
 This walk will visit the Moyles oak and pass Alice Lisles previous house, where she is still often seen being taken along the road in the carriage she was taken in to Winchester in to be hung.
 We will walk a hollow way and up onto Ibsley common to visit the huff duff where strange goings on have been reported.

-Fourth walk on 27th November is the smugglers walk.
+Third walk on 27th November is the smugglers walk.
 Walking in the footsteps of smuggling life.
 And spending time in the magical Ridley wood before going to the hollow way where illegal smuggling markets were held.

-The final walk on the 12th December, we will visit the enchanted wood of puckpits.
+The fourth walk on the 12th December, we will visit the enchanted wood of puckpits.
 When walking through the two ancient beech trees into this woodland, it feels as if you have past through a portal into a magical land full of elementals.
 There must be something in the name??
 There is a lot of honour in the land here where prominent people want to rest and be remembered.

 The cost is £15 per walk, or £12.50 per walk if you book all five together.
 Contact me for more details or RSVP to book.